FEATURE FILM REVIEW

 ROONEY IS ONE CRAZY, ECCENTRIC DUDE - EVEN JUST LOOKING AT HIS WARDROBE CEMENTS THAT FACT

 Let's be honest, a comedy relies heavily on the actions and reactions of its characters - and The Past Tense definitely isn't lacking when it comes to... characters.
 The standout performance comes from Dan Bertolini and his portrayal of loan shark, Rooney Wagner.
 There are loads of comical moments in this film and most involve Bertolini in some way.
 Rooney is one crazy, eccentric dude - even just looking at his wardrobe cements that fact.

-But his performance isn't the be-all, end-all of the movie.
+But his performance isn't the be-all, end-all of the film.
 The unspoken friendship between Will ( Steve Kasan ) and Moore comes through loud and clear.
-The awkward relationship between Jay ( Phi Huynh ) and Allison ( Cassie Podor ) is definitely present - and Jay's relationship with Moore is also a blast to witness.
+The awkward relationship between Jay ( Phi Huynh ) and Allison ( Cassie Podor ) is definitely present - and Jay's relationship with Moore is also a blast to witness during a few of the scenes.
 Especially during a funny scene involving Jay time traveling for the first time.
 Rooney's cohorts Milt ( Darrin Drugan ) and Frank are equally amusing.
 While Milt is your stereotypical mafia themed thug, Frank is a hilarious parody that really had me laughing.
 Generally speaking, the bottom line is that the acting in this film was a pleasant surprise - thumbs way up.

 IT'S EASY, IT'S FUN, AND ALTHOUGH AWESOMELY ENTERTAINING, DOESN'T TAKE ITSELF ALL THAT SERIOUSLY